koechMR/alx-backend-storage/README.md

-This is readme for the back-end storage
+readme for the back-end storage